slowernews/wisdom-tldr/chapters/chapter_3_action.md

 It's scary to make those direction choices, but that's how I know I'm on to something.
 Fear is a great road sign.'
 -- Derek Sivers (paraphrased)*

+> *'When the winds of change blow, some people build walls while others build windmills.' -- Chinese proverb*

 > *'However beautiful the strategy, you should occasionally look at the results.' -- Winston Churchill*

 > *'Whatever space and time mean, place and occasion mean more.' -- Aldo van Eyck*